Washington D.C. Drug Addiction

 The Drug Problem Spills Over into the Suburbs

-Virginia has seem a 91 percent increase in deaths from prescription drugs and heroin in the last few years, and Maryland has seen a 20 percent increase.
+Virginia has seen a 91 percent increase in deaths from prescription drugs and heroin in the last few years, and Maryland has seen a 20 percent increase.

 Addiction Often Goes Untreated in the District